 These moisturizing characteristics in Aloe vera might help treat acne breakout.
 Dr. Marnie Nussbaum, a board-certified dermatologist, opines the moisturizing properties of aloe vera are beneficial to those with acne that is drying up.
 The rationale is that a moist environment is better for healing.

-When applying Aloe vera, this study showed patting (as opposed to pressing) Aloe vera on the skin improves the roughness and shine of the skin.
+This study showed when you apply Aloe vera, it is best to pat Aloe vera on the skin, instead of pressing it.
+Aloe vera on the skin improves the roughness and shine of the skin.